oranedev/legaloperations/team.md

 ## Notes
 - Emphasis on Docker and source deployment for backend-focused team members.
 - PSTN setup requires backend and networking knowledge.
+- Team members with ongoing learning (like Rafael and Luis in Node.js) are assigned supporting roles in those areas.
+- Regular collaboration and knowledge sharing sessions are encouraged to foster team growth and skill development.
+- A knowledge management platform to document the workflow will be needed, to onboard new team members and provide a practical learning experience